Typical Home Repair and Decorating Costs After Buying a New Home

 1. Paint the House

 If your new home has chipped, peeling, or outdated paint, you might need a professional painter.
-Keep in mind that the need for major paint would have been surfaced and handled in during the inspection but you might decide you need a color change or just want to freshen up a bit.
+Keep in mind that the need for major paint would have been surfaced and handled during the inspection, but you might decide you need a color change or want to freshen it up a bit.

 The average cost for a professional paint job for one room (10×12) lies anywhere between $380 and $790.
 If you are painting the house on your own, then consider the cost of paint and supplies to be around $250 – $300 per room.
 Exterior and trim painting are more expensive.